Barium: Palaeoceanography

 The lateral mixing of barium is caused by water mass mixing and ocean circulation.
 Global ocean circulation reveals a strong correlation between dissolved barium and silicic acid.
 The large-scale ocean circulation combined with remineralization of barium show a similar correlation between dissolved barium and ocean alkalinity.

 Dissolved barium's correlation with silicic acid can be seen both vertically and spatially.
 Particulate barium shows a strong correlation with particulate organic carbon or POC.
-Barium is becoming more popular to be used a base for palaeoceanographic proxies.
+Barium is becoming more popular as a base for palaeoceanographic proxies.
 With both dissolved and particulate barium's links with silicic acid and POC, it can be used to determine historical variations in the biological pump, carbon cycle, and global climate.